dwiputris/EDA_car_advertisement/README.md

 Exploratory Data Analysis (EDA) is the approach that used to come into conclusions of how parametes correlate with each other.

 The original dataset consists of 13 columns and 51,525 rows.
 Several missing values are detected.
-No explicit duplicates found.
+No explicit duplicates are found.
 And several data have mismatch type.

 Steps done in the projects: